 Is your company engaging in digital marketing?
-Then now is the right time to prepare for the UK data protection legislation which will come into effect next year.
+If so, now is the right time to prepare for the UK data protection legislation which will come into effect next year.
 The new non-compliance fines can be exorbitant and cripple your company.
 So, clean up your act now, in terms of data storage, data treatment and marketing automation-setup.
-Get started here today, and familiarise yourself with the lingo.
-There’s a lot to it.
+Get started here today and familiarise yourself with the lingo.
+There’s a lot of hype and fear in the UK around this topic and we hope to help you find your way.

 You may wonder … what is data protection, actually?

+Today, there’s a lot of talk about the UK GDPR and its May 2018 ‘Doom day’, but let’s start with the bigger context.
 Data protection refers to the legal control over access and usage of computer-stored data.
 The EU Data Protection Regulation controls how personal data is used by companies, the government and other organisations.
-While it protects individuals, it also gives organisations certain rights and responsibilities when storing, accessing and editing persona data.
+The UK is part of this.
+While this regulation protects individuals, it also gives organisations certain rights and responsibilities when storing, accessing and editing persona data.

 It’s really only been since the last 50 years or so that businesses, organisations and the government began using computers to store massive amounts of personal information about their customers, clients and staff in databases.
 This is why the European Data Protection Regulation or simpler, the Data Law, has been formulated.

-The UK Data Protection Act, or the DPA 1998, is reflected in similar law making in other European countries.
+The UK Data Protection Act, or the DPA 1998, reflects law making similar to other European countries.
 Often, internationally stored data can bring about issues and constraints.

 DPA 1998 involves these parties: